studio-thgie/jache.re/notes/Research and writing workflow.md

 ---
-title: "Research and writing workflow"
+title: Research and writing workflow
-author: "Adrian Demleitner"
+author: Adrian Demleitner
 tags:
-	- research basics
+  - research
-	- writing basics
+  - writing
+created: 2023-09-14T20:34
+updated: 2023-09-15T09:17
 ---
 # Research and writing workflow
 *This is a work in progress and might be heavily expanded upon in the near or far future.*